poltomo/hello/varun.markdown

 1. Private Cloud Resource Pool using Linux and Openstack
 2. Java Spring Boot REST API

-3. Currently in the works.
-Stay posted
+3. My next project is currently in the works.
+Stay posted!